Nghiait123456/SolutionArchitectInAction/1_LoadBalancing/README.md

 ## Why i don't up to up rqs?  <a name="WhyIDontUpToUpRqs"></a>
-I was setup process number is 10.
+I was configed process number is 10.
 All cpu run is ~ 70% cpu.
 With me, and with many other documents and experiences, this is the safe max when running the product.
 Instead of pushing the CPU to 70 to 85% to increase the load, increase the LB server configuration or scale the LB horizontally.